-I remember that she always needed to have access to a huge water bowl, but that was about the closest I came to experiencing any special dietary needs of this beautiful, beautiful breed.
+I remember that she always needed to have access to a huge water bowl.
+But that was the closest I came to experiencing any special dietary needs of this beautiful, beautiful breed.

 So I set out to find some answers for Suzy and broaden my own horizon.

 Before I bring you Darwin’s advice and talk about how Norman’s owners manage to feed him a minimally processed, raw diet, let’s take a look at what this deal with purines is.

-So What Are Purines?
+Raw Feeding Dalmatians: What Are Purines?

-According to WebMD, Purines are a chemical compound that are broken down into uric acid.
+According to WebMD, Purines are a chemical compound that’s broken down into uric acid.

 How Do Purines Affect Dalmatians?

 Purines can contribute to the formation of urate crystals in the Dalmatian’s urinary tract, which can vary from mild to life threatening.

 Dalmatians are prone to developing urinary tract issues.
 The clinical term for this is urolithiasis.
 That’s why they need to be fed a diet low in purines.
 They also need to have unlimited access to water to flush out their urinary system.

 Note that not every Dalmatian WILL develop urinary tract issues, but the potential is definitely there.